Measurement and Analysis of Lobar Lung Deformation After a Change of Patient Position During Video-Assisted Thoracoscopic Surgery: Introduction

-In this article, we quantify and analyze the deformation of the lung after a change of patient position during VATS.
+In this article, we estimate, quantify and analyze lung deformation after a change of patient position during VATS (\emph{i.e.}, after the change of pose, ventilation, and anesthesia).
 We used a preoperative CT (in supine position) and an intraoperative CBCT of the inflated lung (in lateral decubitus position, before surgical incisions) of six VATS clinical cases, which respectively provide the lung configuration before and after the change of patient position.
 The deformable registration of these two images provided deformation fields that were analyzed to characterize displacement, sliding motion and deformation patterns of the lung.
-This article extends our earlier single-case study \citep{alvarez_lung_2018} by using a more robust registration procedure that accounts for local intensity variations and sliding motion, in addition to a more comprehensive characterization of deformation and movement.
-To our knowledge, this is the first study to estimate, quantify and analyze lung deformation after a change of patient position during VATS.
+This article extends our earlier single-case study \cite{alvarez_lung_2018} by using a more robust registration procedure that accounts for local intensity variations and sliding motion, in addition to a more comprehensive characterization of deformation and movement.

-The contributions of this work can be summarized as follows: (i)~we developed a deformable image-based registration method that accounts for sliding motion and local intensity variations for the estimation of lung deformation after a change of patient position during VATS; (ii)~we characterized the estimated deformation fields by means of displacement, sliding and deformation measurements which were extracted per lung lobe; and (iii)~we report and analyze the obtained deformation measurements for six VATS clinical cases.
+The contributions of this work can be summarized as follows: (i)~we developed a deformable image-based registration method that accounts for sliding motion and local intensity variations for the estimation of lung deformation after a change of patient position during VATS; (ii)~we characterized the estimated deformation fields by means of displacement, sliding and deformation measurements that were extracted per lung lobe; and (iii)~we report and analyze the obtained deformation measurements for six VATS clinical cases.